LunaJets

-LunaJets is a private jet broker with headquarters in Geneva, Switzerland, where it has been based since it was founded in 2007 by former Ogilvy advertiser Eymeric Ségard. it has opened offices throughout the years in London, Paris, Monaco, Riga, and Dubai.
+LunaJets is a private jet broker with headquarters in Geneva, Switzerland, where it has been based since it was founded in 2007 by former Ogilvy advertiser Eymeric Ségard. it has opened offices throughout the years in London, Paris, Riga, Madrid, Zurich, Verbier and Dubai.
 It is privately owned by two of the founders.

 As an online broker, the company does not own any aircraft, but rather matches operators and private jet owners with end-user private jet clients to provide on-demand shorter flights and empty leg flight services.
-Over the years, LunaJets has developed a global network of 350 operators and access to 4,800 aircraft.
+Over the years, LunaJets has developed a global network of 480 operators and access to 4,800 aircraft.
 LunaJets, therefore, has access to all categories of aircraft, both turboprop and jet-powered, ranging in size from Very Light Jets, such as the Cessna Citation Mustang, to VIP Airliners, such as Boeing Business Jets (BBJs) and Airbus Corporate Jets (ACJs).